The Manifesto

 Total Economic Impact = (critical_threats × $150) + (necrotic_gc × $20) + (structural_slop × $20)

-The ledger is machine-generated, per-PR, and written to .janitor/bounce_log.ndjson atomically on every bounce event. janitor report --format json emits critical_threats_count, ci_compute_saved_usd, and total_economic_impact_usd for downstream dashboards and executive briefings. janitor export produces a 16-column CSV (including Commit_SHA and Policy_Hash audit trail columns) with Operational_Savings_USD per row — load directly into Excel or pandas.
+The ledger is machine-generated, per-PR, and written to .janitor/bounce_log.ndjson atomically on every bounce event. janitor report --format json emits critical_threats_count, critical_threat_bounty_usd, total_economic_impact_usd, and total_ci_energy_saved_kwh for downstream dashboards and executive briefings. janitor export produces a 16-column CSV (including Commit_SHA and Policy_Hash audit trail columns) with Operational_Savings_USD per row — load directly into Excel or pandas.

 Audited 33,000 PRs across 22 enterprise repositories on an 8 GB laptop.